Rajeshmallic/Amazon-clone-/README.md

 # Amazon-clone-
-This is my frist Repository
+This is my frist Git Repository